 Alfred N. Goldsmith

 Goldsmith began consulting to government and industry while at CCNY, first with the U.S. Department of Justice as a radio expert and with the Atlantic Communication Co. as a radio engineer in 1914.
-From 1915 to 1917, he consulted for the General Electric Company.
-Beginning in 1917 he became the Director of Research for the Marconi Wireless Telegraph Company of America.
+From 1915 to 1917, he consulted for the General Electric Company, and in 1917, he became the Director of Research for the Marconi Wireless Telegraph Company of America.

 In 1919, Marconi was acquired by the newly-founded RCA Corp]., and Goldsmith was made director of research for RCA, directly responsible to David Sarnoff.
 At first he and his staff used the labs at CCNY for their research until RCA opened its first corporate labs at Van Cortland Park.
 Beginning with his management and oversight, the RCA labs would become one of the most important corporate research laboratories in history.
-He rose through the company ranks to the position of vice-president and general manager.
-In 1931 he left the company, opting then for independent consulting, although he maintained an advisory relationship with RCA for life.
+He rose through the company's ranks to the position of vice-president and general manager.
+In 1931, he left the company, opting then for independent consulting; however, he maintained an advisory relationship with RCA for life.

 Goldsmith made significant technical contributions while at RCA, making possible the first commercial radio with only two control knobs and a built in speaker, as well as the first commercial radio-phonograph.
 He also developed the basic idea behind the shadow-mask color picture tube which became prevalent in commercial televisions.
 By the end of his career he had received 122 US patents.